Slvstr/Timer/README.md

-Timer
+Simple timer
 =====

 An interval timer web app.

-Built by Charley and Erik.
+Hacked together (and currently unfinished) to show Erik how modern web-stuff is built.